asdfo123/asdfo123.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
+# 👋 About Me

-👋 Hi, everyone!
+ Hi, everyone!
 I am a junior undergraduate student at Harbin Institute of Technology, China, currently working under the supervision of [Prof. Dianbo Sui](https://scholar.google.com/citations?user=yi639zEAAAAJ&hl=en).
 My research interests lie in Natural Language Processing (NLP) and Large Language Models (LLMs), with a particular focus on model editing and debiasing techniques.

 Previously, I was a competitive programming (CP) contestant and a leader of the ACM club, working under the guidance of [Prof. Kaikun Dong](https://homepage.hit.edu.cn/dongkaikun?lang=en).

 # 🔥 News

-- *2024.11*: &nbsp;🎉🎉 Our project "PCBGuard: An AI-Driven Innovative Industrial Quality Inspection Solution" was awarded the Second Prize in the **Challenge Cup**.
+- *2024.11*: &nbsp;🎉🎉 Our project "PCBGuard: An AI-Driven Innovative Industrial Quality Inspection Solution" was awarded the Second Prize in the **"Challenge Cup"**.

 - *2024.07*: &nbsp;🎉🎉 Our paper "Can We Debias Multimodal Large Language Models via Model Editing?" has been accepted by **ACMMM 2024**!